Conversion Optimization

 To keep things truly simple and unintrusive, Beardbrand did away with the usual full-page popup and opted for this subtle email notification sign at the corner.

-Furthermore, you can segment pop-up copy by the webpage, customer history, and geological targeting to generate more eCommerce sales.
+Furthermore, you can segment pop-up copy by the webpage, customer history, and geographical targeting to generate more eCommerce sales.

 8. Your traffic sees many technical drawbacks